 Next time you’re at the market and buy zucchini, make sure to pick up some zucchini flowers too.
 (Or, if you have a garden of your own — don’t throw those flowers out when you harvest the zucchini!)
 Because, while they may be pretty, they’re not only for show.
 Just ask the Italians.

 It seems that nearly every Italian family has their own way of cooking up the bright yellow flowers.
 Toss them onto salads or into pastas.
 Or batter and fry them up.
-But one of our favorite recipes of all for fior di zucca?
-Chef Silvia’s Stuffed Zucchini Flowers with Ricotta Cheese and Basil.
+But one of our favorite recipes of all for fiori di zucca?
+Chef Silvia’s Stuffed Zucchini Flowers with Ricotta Cheese and Basil from our Cooking under the Tuscan Sun tour.
 Here’s how she makes six servings of this beautiful and delicious dish.

 - 18 flowers